Leak Proof PDBBind: A Reorganized Dataset of Protein-Ligand Complexes for More Generalizable Binding Affinity Prediction: Data Availability and Implementation

-All the code for creating LP-PDBBind dataset, building the BDB2020+ dataset, the prepared dataset files in the .csv format, and python scripts for retraining AutoDock Vina, IGN, RFScore and DeepDTA models are provided in a public accessible GitHub repository: https://github.com/THGLab/LP-PDBBind \begin{suppinfo} Computational procedures and characterization of the PDBBind, EquiBind, and LP-PDBBind data sets, cleaning procedures, and results for original and retrained scoring functions. \end{suppinfo}
+All the code for building the BDB2020+ dataset, the prepared dataset files in the .csv format, and python scripts for retraining AutoDock Vina, IGN, RFScore and DeepDTA models are provided in a public accessible GitHub repository: https://github.com/THGLab/LP-PDBBind \begin{suppinfo} Computational procedures and characterization of the PDBBind, EquiBind, and LP-PDBBind data sets, and results for original and retrained scoring functions. \end{suppinfo}